Blueberryy/Anti-Speedrunner_System/README.md

-ass_shove			Kick (c)	Shove a player for speedrunning. ass_slow			Kick (c)	Slow a player down for speedrunning. ass_strike			Root (z)	Give a player a strike for speedrunning. ass_third			Kick (c)	Force a player to switch between firstperson and thirdperson for speedrunning. ass_vision			Kick (c)	Change a player's vision for speedrunning. ass_warp			Kick (c)	Warp a player to your position for speedrunning.
+ass_shove			Kick (c)	Shove a player for speedrunning. ass_slow			Kick (c)	Slow a player down for speedrunning. ass_strike			Root (z)	Give a player a strike for speedrunning. ass_vision			Kick (c)	Change a player's vision for speedrunning. ass_warp			Kick (c)	Warp a player to your position for speedrunning.
 ```